stentorium/stentor/api/reviews/stentor-utils.api.md

 // @public
 export function cleanTags(str: string): string;

+// Warning: (ae-missing-release-tag) "combineRequestSlots" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function combineRequestSlots(current: RequestSlotMap, incoming: RequestSlotMap): RequestSlotMap;

 // Warning: (ae-missing-release-tag) "Comparable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)